 MYLead conferences are three-day events, hosted this year on the campus of Michigan State University.
-Program starts on Friday morning and ends Sunday afternoon, with the option of early arrival Thursday evening.
-The MYLead program includes motivational speakers, interactive leadership building, debates, team-building, and other activities.
-Over 350 young leaders are expected from across the state.
+Programming starts on Friday morning and ends Sunday afternoon, with the option of early arrival Thursday evening.
+The MYLead program includes motivational speakers, interactive workshops, leadership building, debates, team-building, and other activities.
+Over 500 young leaders are expected from across the state.

 At the conference, most activities are experienced in a home group of about 8 participants plus MYLead volunteers.
 This small group provides a personalized, thought-provoking, and memorable home base for the weekend.
 Group Facilitators are selected for their upbeat and positive personalities, receive specialized training, and undergo extensive background checks to ensure a safe and open experience.
 For their benefit and safety, participants are required to stay on campus the entire duration of the conference (no exceptions, period).

 When and where will the conference be held?
-Check-in is Friday morning 8:00-8:30am.
+Check-in is Friday morning from 8:00-8:30 am.
 Details and directions can be found at the map link at the top of this page.
-The conference will conclude on Sunday, with checkout 1:00-1:30pm.
-Thursday evening check-in is available for a nominal overnight fee of $40.
+The conference will conclude on Sunday, with checkout from 1:00-1:30 p.m.
+Thursday evening check-in is available for a nominal overnight fee of $40, payable upon arrival.

 What kind of program is planned?
 Dynamic leaders from the fields of business, education, government, and other professions will address numerous aspects of our changing world and the opportunities leaders face.
 The program is designed to develop awareness of present and future issues by involving you in discussions, interactive experiences, and informal debate; it will not promote a specific political party, business, religion, or way of thinking.
 You will have the opportunity to ask questions throughout the weekend and share your opinions.
 The program includes stupendous speakers, entertainment, and a special closing ceremony that your parents are invited to attend on Sunday.

 What if transportation to or from MSU for the conference is an issue?
 We can help!
-Please contact MYLead at firstname.lastname@example.org or (888) 269-4075.
-We can help arrange a car pool with another MYLead participant or other options.
+Please contact MYLead at email@example.com or (888) 269-4075.
+We can help arrange car pooling with another MYLead participant or find other options.

 What if I have a special performance talent I’d like to share?
 Saturday evening activities will include a talent show.
 If you have a special talent, we hope you’ll be a part of this talent show.
 If you are interested, please be sure to indicate this on your supplemental registration form.